-Brandy Colbert is the award-winning, critically acclaimed author of Pointe, Little & Lion, and the forthcoming Finding Yvonne and The Revolution of Birdie Randolph.
-Her short fiction and essays have been published in several anthologies for young people.
+Brandy Colbert is the award-winning author of Little & Lion, Pointe, and the forthcoming Finding Yvonne and The Revolution of Birdie Randolph.
+Her short fiction and essays have been published in several critically acclaimed anthologies for young people.
 She lives and writes in Los Angeles.

 Brandy Colbert was born and raised in the Ozarks—more specifically, Springfield, Missouri—and earned a bachelors degree in journalism from Missouri State University.